oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 git commit -m "Initial commit.
 Adding the date of birth extension"
 ```

 > **NOTE**: Don't push your `secret.auto.tfvars` file that contains the `api_token` to source control.
-Add it into your `.gitignore` file so you don't accidentally include it.
+Add it into your `.gitignore` file, so you don't accidentally include it.
 You can also ignore `.tfstate` and `.hcl` files and the `.terraform` folder.

 Now that you've defined your Terraform rules, you can apply these changes by running `terraform apply` on the command line.
 If you do this, Terraform will actually modify your user schema as defined above by talking to the Okta APIs.
 It will also update the state file on your local machine and keep track of the resources it creates.

 ## Get Started with Terraform Cloud

 Although working on your local machine is fine if you're building a simple project solo, in many cases, you'll want to use [Terraform Cloud](https://www.terraform.io/docs/cloud/index.html), which allows you have a nice Terraform workflow without needing to track state files locally.
-It's incredibly convenient to use for any _real_ projects.
+It's incredibly convenient to use for any _real_ project.

 Now let's set up Terraform Cloud so you can configure your infrastructure without needing to worry about storing and managing local files.

-If you don't already have a Terraform Cloud account, you can sign up for a free account, which you can use with a team of up to five people, [here](https://app.terraform.io/signup/account).
+If you don't already have a Terraform Cloud account, you can sign up for a (free account)[https://app.terraform.io/signup/account], which you can use with a team of up to five people.

-Once you create an account and sign in, you need to choose the **Start from scratch** option on the welcome screen.
+Once you create an account and sign in, you must choose the **Start from scratch** option on the welcome screen.
 On the next screen, create an organization and proceed.
 Now, you are going to create a "Workspace".
 Workspaces describe your environments (production, staging, development, etc.).
 The environment you'll create below will be a "production" environment (we'll create others later).

 {% img blog/okta-terraform-cloud/terraform-cloud-create-workspace.png alt:"Create workspace using Terraform Cloud" width:"800" %}{: .center-image }